The Joplin Globe

 The Joplin Globe is a seven-day digital edition and five-day print edition daily newspaper published in Joplin, Missouri, United States, covering parts of 14 counties in southwestern Missouri.
 Ottaway Community Newspapers owned the Globe from 1975 to 2002.
-Since 2002, it has been owned by Community Newspaper Holdings Inc.
+Since 2002, it has been owned by CNHI.

 The first issue of The Globe was published on August 9, 1896.
 Its marketing slogan is "It's your world.
 We deliver it."
-In 2012, The Globe was named “Newspaper of the Year” by the Local Media Association.
+In 2012, The Globe was named "Newspaper of the Year" by the Local Media Association.

 Bonnie and Clyde scoop

 In 1933, The Joplin Globe had a country-wide scoop, obtaining the camera left behind by Bonnie and Clyde after a deadly confrontation with local police, developing and publishing the rolls of film in it, including the now-legendary photos of Bonnie Parker holding Clyde Barrow at mock gunpoint and of Bonnie with her foot on a fender, pistol in her hand, and cigar in her mouth.